 Upgraded House Siding

-Smart appliances can often be controlled by apps on your smartphone or other device, giving homeowners control of the appliances in their homes even when they are away.
+Smart appliances can often be controlled by apps on your smartphone or other devices, giving homeowners control of the appliances in their homes even when they are away.

 Reduced Energy Costs for Commercial Businesses